xkbcommon/libxkbcommon/doc/compatibility.md

 “significant” flag that largely parallels the core/virtual split.

-Real modifiers are predefined modifiers with fixed encoding and considered merely as a X11 compatibility feature.
+Real modifiers are predefined modifiers with fixed encoding and considered merely as an X11 compatibility feature.
 </details>
 </td>
 </tr>